Cades Cove Guide

 RVs are allowed on RV sites.
 Sites accommodate 30-40 units, and the dump station is open year-round.
 Standard Nonelectric, and tent only nonelectric sites are available.
 There are no hook-ups or showers available.

 Cades Cove contains the largest number of historical buildings in the Great Smoky Mountains National Park.
-There are 12 historical sites, with numerous buildings.
+There are 12 historical sites with many buildings.

 • John Oliver Cabin